 Community Development Fund

-The Community Development Fund is designed to encourage community leadership of local solutions.
-This fund supports community and voluntary organisation's whose outcomes directly contribute to the Community Development Strategy’s vision of “Our District offers a high quality of life for all residents” as well as supporting the following outcomes:
+The Community Development Fund is designed to empower communities to lead their own local solutions whoseoutcomes directly contribute to the Community Development Strategy’s vision of “Our District offers a high quality of life for all residents” as well as supporting the following outcomes:

 • We are connected and inclusive - our strength is in the diversity of our people and our heritage